 4. Up your nutrients – eat plenty of organic real food, colourful veg, healthy fats and protein.
 I’d recommend you take a quality multivitamin with good levels of B vitamins, zinc, iodine, selenium and add in a Vitamin D3 supplement.

-5. Get your thyroid tested (properly!) – especially if you have other symptoms such as weight gain, fatigue, low mood, brain fog, hair loss, brittle nails., etc. Ask your doctor for a full thyroid panel including free T4, free T3 and antibodies.
-Or work with a practitioner who can do this for you.
+5. Get your thyroid and sex hormones tested (properly!) – especially if you have other symptoms such as weight gain, fatigue, low mood, brain fog, hair loss, brittle nails., etc. Standard thyroid and hormone testing are not that helpful but private testing is extremely useful in identifying underlying imbalances.

 You can have PCOS at any age and for many reasons, but if you do these 5 steps you'll have a great chance of beating it naturally.

-Contact us if you need help with your PCOS.
+Contact us if you need help with your PCOS or more information on our testing packages.